kshultzCB/jenkins-scalability-lab-1/aws/README.md

 :bulb: *TODO: Need a better way to install maven on Amazon Linux*.
 The usual yum methods like [this one](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth-connect-prerq.html) give a pretty old version.
 Using sdkman seems a lot better, but I don't want to commit this to our instructions.
-Sometime in the future get.sdkman.io could be anything.
+Sometime in the future, https://get.sdkman.io could be anything and it seems ill advised to just automatically run some script on some website.

+But for right now this worked awesome and I loved it.
 ```
 curl -s "https://get.sdkman.io" | bash
 source "$HOME/.sdkman/bin/sdkman-init.sh"